Post-scarcity

 How do we get from here to there?

-In a sentence: by increasing the amount and quality of physical goods and information available openly until it makes no sense for anyone to rely on anything else.
+In a sentence: by increasing the amount and quality of physical goods (through automation) via freely available open-source channels, until it makes no sense for anyone to rely on anything else.

-Imagine a world where you can grow all your own food in a small greenhouse, in a largely automated system.
+Imagine a world where you can grow all your own food in a fully automated greenhouse.
 Your water falls freely from the sky or wells up from the earth and is filtered and cleaned automatically.
-Any time you want a new gizmo, you can find a design online and make it without difficulty.
-The kids have access to the best education ever conceived, for free.
-You have abundant free energy from the sky.
-What need have to you engage with the monetary economy?
+Any time you want a new device or product, you can find a design online, perhaps customise it, and fabricate it locally or have it delivered using an efficient automated delivery service.
+And your children have access to the best education ever conceived, for free and you have access to abundant free energy.
+What need will you have then to you engage with the monetary economy?

 edit